A series of events and activities took place across Daventry District in 2018 to commemorate the 100th anniversary of the end of the First World War.

-Organisations including Daventry District Council, Daventry Town Council, Futures Housing Group, the Daventry Branch of the Royal British Legion, the Daventry & District Forum and local churches are co-ordinating a wide range events in the lead-up to the centenary of the historic armistice of 11 November 1918, which ended four years of fighting.
+Organisations including Daventry District Council, Daventry Town Council, Futures Housing Group, the Daventry Branch of the Royal British Legion, the Daventry & District Forum and local churches co-ordinated a wide range events in the lead-up to the centenary of the historic armistice of 11 November 1918, which ended four years of fighting.

 World War One Centenary Exhibition